It’s not easy being green.

 Me: Very funny.

-Sue: I know this is going to be a good one because the guest actors are all excellent.
-The one in the middle fancies himself a bit, the one on the left is quite dishy, and the one on the right would be played by Toby Jones if they remade this story today.
+Sue: I know this is going to be good because the guest actors are excellent.
+The one in the middle fancies himself a bit, the one on the left is quite dishy, and the one on the right could be played by Toby Jones if they made this today.

 Sue: He’s wearing golf shoes with the studs taken out.

 Me: Fascinating.
 I’d never noticed that before.
-What would I do without you?
+What would I do without you, Sue?

-Sue: Didn’t he work at the Crossroads Motel?
+Sue: Didn’t he used to work at the Crossroads Motel?

 Me: I don’t think so.
-You probably recognise Tony Beckley from The Italian Job.
+You probably recognise him from The Italian Job.

 Sue: Oh, who did he play?